Contact Us Today (424) 372-3112

 Answer: “Well, as you know, there are certain things I am not allowed to talk about, but I do want to remind you that my client is happily married, goes to church every Sunday, and is not guilty of these charges.”

-Before agreeing to a live, in-depth live interview, you should carefully consider your case and be clear on the purpose for such an interview.
-It is flattering to have national news media asking to put you on television, but you must resist the temptation for personal aggrandizement and first decide if it will benefit your client.
+Before agreeing to a live, in-depth interview, you should carefully consider your case and be clear on the purpose of such an interview.
+It is flattering to have national news media asking to put you on television.
+Still, you must resist the temptation of personal aggrandizement and first decide if it will benefit your client.

 There may be difficult questions that will prove embarrassing for you and devastating for your client in the world of public opinion.
 In recent criminal cases against Phil Spector, Conrad Murray, and Jerry Sandusky, their lawyers allowed them to be interviewed by news agencies, and the results were disastrous.

 If the decision is made to participate in the interview, you must carefully rehearse.
-You should consider hiring a professional media consultant with video equipment so that they can see how you look on television, and prepare you for the toughest questions.
-When talking with the media, every word counts and the lawyer must carefully consider the forum in which her words will be broadcast.
+It would be best if you considered hiring a professional media consultant with video equipment so that they can see how you look on television and prepare you for the toughest questions.
+When talking with the media, every word counts, and the lawyer must carefully consider the forum in which her words will be broadcast.

 Step 5 – Protecting the beloved mystique